speleolinux/uisic/README.md

 This is just a test repo for UISIC projects.

-There is a job file here: `.github/workflows/github-actions-demo.yml`
+There is a CI job file here: `.github/workflows/github-actions-demo.yml`

+This projects Github Pages are here: <https://speleolinux.github.io/uisic/>

+Mike Lake
+October 2022